LilleJohs/Cosmic_Birefringence/README.md

 Please also read the comments in `run_cosmic_birefringence_analysis.py` to get a better understanding of what the different parameters in the `params` variable do.

+`cb.py` outputs a chain file in the `chains` folder that you are free to do all your analysis on.
+It also creates a corner plot that can be found in `img/`

 ## Anything not working?
 Please let me know if you run into any problems or if anything is unclear!